 “Joker” is a film that broke most people’s brains when it released in 2019.
 The media labeled the film as dangerous and predicted it would cause mass shootings.
 Critics found it to be a pompous puddle masquerading as a profound film.
 And audiences absolutely adored it and helped it become the first R-rated movie to gross over $1 billion at the box office.
 Between the audience and critical divide, I hold a brave third position: it’s a pretty good film.
-Cinephiles can smugly complain about the film being a rip-off of “The King of Comedy” all they want; it’s still a powerful character study of a man driven insane but a relentlessly cruel, unempathetic world, anchored by a mesmerizing central performance and superb cinematography.
+Cinephiles can smugly complain about the film being a rip-off of “The King of Comedy” all they want; it’s still a powerful character study of a man driven insane by a relentlessly cruel, unempathetic world, anchored by a mesmerizing central performance and superb cinematography.

 And now, its sequel, “Joker: Folie à Deux,” finally released this past weekend to a brutal panning that crossed all partisan divides; everyone hates this film.
 But what if I told you that everyone is wrong?
 “Joker: Folie à Deux” is one of the most brilliantly provocative films I’ve ever seen.
 It’s a bold deconstruction of its predecessor and its real-world reception that denies audiences voyeuristic satisfaction and instead challenges them to meaningfully grapple with the circumstances that both created and enabled the Joker.